-To exemplify some of the projects IRF is currently working on:
+Here are some of the projects IRF is currently working on:

-The project consortium is based on the participation of sixteen partners coming from different European and African countries.
+The project consortium is based on the participation of sixteen partners from different European and African countries.
 The International Road Federation (IRF Geneva) is a proud member of this consortium.

 Children below the age of 14 represent 15% of all the deaths on Moroccan roads and are typically pedestrians.
 Many of them are young kids on their way to or from school.
-Against this background, the International Road Federation (IRF Geneva) and Motoring Club Morocco (MCM) have joined hands and initiated the project “Safe Roads, Safe Kids!”, made possible through the support of the FIA Road Safety Grant Programme.
+Against this background, the International Road Federation (IRF Geneva) and Motoring Club Morocco (MCM) have joined hands and initiated the project “Safe Roads, Safe Kids!”, made possible by the support of the FIA Road Safety Grant Programme.

 The project was selected by the FIA Foundation to be presented at its General Assembly hosted in St. Petersburg on 6th December 2018.